rdejager/WoW_FFXIV_UI/README.md

 To move the unit frames you do /kmf  This opens the moveUI of oUF_karUI.
 The WA's are linked to that.
 Once you moved a frame you can change the position more precise in the interface options, then addons, oUF_KarUI.
 If you change the Scale the unit frames will change in size.
 I keep them at 1.0

+**Skin buttons:** open /masque here you can change the blizzard Action Bars & WeakAuras to FFXIV.
+Disable backdrop and enable gloss.
+Rest is personal prefference.

 **Rest in progress!!**